AstroDiff/AstroDDPM/README.md

 <!-- Source Separations with simulation informed priors SSSIP ?-->
 ---

+## TODO

+- [ ] decide how datasets are managed for the wider audience (@fi & outside) (and ckpts too)
+- [ ] develop fine-tune
+- [ ] solidify resume training
+- [ ] translate ~analysis tools~ & older separations tools
+- [ ] add a verbose = reduced option for training
+- [X] ~verify how models are saved to the local MODELS.json~ My bad
+- [ ] Add continuous time models?
+Variance exploding? -> probably modify first the DiscreteSBM loss method.
+- [ ] Add likelihood computations (forward & reverse time?)
+- [ ] Multi power spectrum score based models.
+- [ ] Integrate BM3D to allow an easy comparison
+- [ ] Add a DDIM & an EMA option (DDRM, PIGDM...later)
+- [ ] Complete requirements.txt with version
+- [ ] Add the possibility of a validation set in addition of train/test set?
+- [ ] Manage location dependent links in setup.py
+- [ ] Option for parallel training?
+- [ ] Option for cpu only inference
+- [ ] Logging on WandB or Tensorboard

 ## How to use it

 # Training a diffusion model to generate a realisitc physical field